Dr. Tamara Zach

 • Sensitivity to light or noise

-If your child experiences a seizure following a head injury, seek emergency care immediately.
-Post-traumatic seizures can be a serious complication of TBI, and a pediatric neurologist should be involved in evaluation and management.
-Learn more about how we approach pediatric seizures as part of comprehensive TBI care.
+A seizure after a head injury is an emergency.
+Get care immediately.
+Post-traumatic seizures are a serious complication, and a pediatric neurologist should be part of the evaluation and management.
+Here's how we handle pediatric seizures as part of TBI care.

 The Role of a Pediatric Neurologist in TBI Recovery

-A thorough neurological evaluation after TBI may include:
+A full neurological evaluation after TBI may include:

-1. Detailed neurological examination – Assessing reflexes, coordination, cognitive function, and motor skills
+1. Detailed neurological examination – Checking reflexes, coordination, cognitive function, and motor skills

-2. Brain imaging – MRI or CT scans to identify structural injury
+2. Brain imaging – MRI or CT scans to find structural injury

-3. Electroencephalogram (EEG) – To evaluate brain activity and screen for seizure risk.
-Learn more about pediatric EEG testing at our practice.
+3. Electroencephalogram (EEG) – Measuring brain activity and screening for seizure risk.
+Here's more on pediatric EEG testing at our practice.

-4. Neuropsychological assessment – Evaluating memory, attention, and executive function
+4. Neuropsychological assessment – Testing memory, attention, and executive function

-5. Ongoing monitoring – Tracking recovery progress and adjusting the care plan as your child heals
+5. Ongoing monitoring – Tracking progress and adjusting the plan as recovery goes

 Long-Term Recovery: What Arizona Families Should Know

-Recovery from pediatric TBI is rarely a straight line.
-Some children bounce back quickly with minimal intervention, while others face months or years of rehabilitation.
-Long-term effects of moderate to severe TBI can include learning disabilities, attention difficulties, emotional and behavioral challenges, and ongoing headache syndromes.
+Pediatric TBI recovery rarely runs in a straight line.
+Some kids snap back fast with little help.
+Others spend months or years in rehabilitation.
+Moderate to severe injuries can leave learning disabilities, attention problems, emotional and behavioral struggles, and chronic headaches.

 Building a Recovery Team